MS 69 - Jan Wahl Collection

 While studying in Denmark, Wahl worked as secretary to author Isak Dinesen (Karen Blixen) during the writing of her Last Tales.
 The relationship proved to be an unhappy one and after being abruptly fired by the famous Danish author, Wahl returned to America.
 In 1955 he was awarded the Avery Hopwood Prize in Fiction for his collected short stories.
 The next major milestone in his career was the 1964 publication of Pleasant Fieldmouse, by Harper & Row, illustrated by Maurice Sendak.

-Since then, Wahl has published more than 100 books for children including Doctor Rabbit's Foundling, The Five in the Forest, Old Hippo's Easter Egg, Carrot Nose, Great-Grandmother Cat Tales, The Furious Flycycle, and Once When the World Was Green.
-He has worked with many noted illustrators, among them Maurice Sendak, Garth Williams, and Erik Blegvad and Mercer Mayer.
-Among his many awards are the Bologna (Italy) Book Fair Young Critic's Prize (1969), the Ohioana Book Award (1970), the Parents Choice Award (1987), the Redbook Award (1987), the Christopher Medal (1987), and the Coretta Scott King recognition (1992).
+Wahl went on to publish more than 100 books for children including Doctor Rabbit's Foundling, The Five in the Forest, Old Hippo's Easter Egg, Carrot Nose, Great-Grandmother Cat Tales, The Furious Flycycle, and Once When the World Was Green.
+He worked with many noted illustrators, among them Maurice Sendak, Garth Williams, and Erik Blegvad and Mercer Mayer.
+Among his many awards were the Bologna (Italy) Book Fair Young Critic's Prize (1969), the Ohioana Book Award (1970), the Parents Choice Award (1987), the Redbook Award (1987), the Christopher Medal (1987), and the Coretta Scott King recognition (1992).

-Wahl also has had a life-long interest in films and filmmaking.
-He began collecting films as a fourth grader, and today his collection includes everything from hand-colored films dating from 1893, to post-World War II black and white movies and Technicolor.
+Wahl also had a life-long interest in films and filmmaking.
+He began collecting films as a fourth grader, and his collection came to include everything from hand-colored films dating from 1893, to post-World War II black and white movies and Technicolor.
 In 1954 he was assistant to the world renowned film director Carl Theodore Dreyer during the making of "Ordet" in Denmark.
-Since 1993, he has presented his rare films and shared their history in Germany as well as in the United States.
+In 1993 he began presenting his rare films and sharing their history in Germany as well as in the United States.

-Still a prolific children's author throughout the first two decades of the twenty-first century.
-He shared his writings and experiences with teachers and children through classroom lectures, conferences, and writing workshops.
-He has been interviewed by both CNN and German National Television, and his books have been published in seven foreign languages.
+Wahl remained a prolific children's author throughout the first two decades of the twenty-first century.
+He shared his writings and experiences with teachers and children through classroom lectures, conferences, and writing workshops, and was interviewed by both CNN and German National Television.
+His books have been published in at least seven foreign languages.
 Wahl passed away in February 2019.

 The manuscripts of more than eighty-five drafts of approximately forty of Jan Wahl's books form the nucleus of the Wahl Collection.
 Related items include galley proofs, illustrations, publishers' mock-ups and research materials used by the author.
 All manuscripts are typed, some in the original and others copies, but many have holograph corrections and notes by both Mr. Wahl and his various editors.